The Parents Council Grant History

-With the support of the university, the Council accepts and review grant proposals from student organizations and university offices.
+With the support of the university, the Council accepts and reviews grant proposals from student organizations and university offices.
 Grant awards have been used to jumpstart new and innovative university programs.
-It has also supported trainings, mentoring opportunities, and other educational advancement endeavors.
+It has also supported training, mentoring opportunities, and other educational advancement endeavors.
 Some Parents Council-funded programs awarded years ago still continue today.
 Examples of grants that have made an impact at Carolina include:

 Considered a signature grant, it has been continually supported since the event's inception.
 FallFest is a safe and fun welcome event during move-in weekend.
 Originally, this event was proposed as a way to combat alcohol-related incidents at the start of the academic year.